How to start a ride-share business: your 2026 U.S. roadmap

 • Contact an insurance broker who specializes in commercial transportation.

-• Request quotes from at least three providers like Progressive Commercial or Next Insurance.
+• Request quotes from at least three providers that write commercial auto policies.

 • Confirm your chosen policy includes at least $1 million in commercial auto liability.

-Step 4: Outfit your vehicles and set up operations
+How do you outfit your vehicles and set up operations?

 Equip your fleet for service

 Your vehicles are your office.
-You should equip them for safety and efficiency.
-A dual-facing dash cam, which costs $150-$300, protects both the driver and the company.
-Also, get sturdy phone mounts for navigation, which run about $20-$50 each.
+Equip them for safety and efficiency.
+A dual-facing dash cam ($150 to $300) protects both the driver and the company in a dispute.
+Sturdy phone mounts for navigation run $20 to $50 each.

 Choose your dispatch software

 Your dispatch software is the brain of your operation.
-This is not the place to cut corners.
-A reliable white-label app subscription, such as those from Moovs or Limo Anywhere, will cost $200-$500 monthly but prevents the glitches that lose you customers.
+A reliable white-label app subscription, such as those from Moovs or Limo Anywhere, costs $200 to $500 monthly but prevents the glitches that lose customers.

-Unlike other businesses, a ride-share company rarely needs a physical office.
-You can run all administrative tasks from a home office, which saves thousands in rent.
-If you expand and need a dispatch hub, a small 200-square-foot office in a commercial zone is plenty.
+A ride-share company rarely needs a physical office.
+Run all administrative tasks from a home office to save thousands in rent.
+If you expand and need a dispatch hub, a 200-square-foot office in a commercial zone is plenty.

 Here are 4 immediate steps to take: